 Sigmund Freud wrote these emotionally freighted words in his diary on March 22, 1938, as he waited anxiously in his Vienna home.
 His daughter Anna Freud had been arrested that morning and taken to Gestapo headquarters.
 She was released later in the day, but her arrest added urgency to a decision Freud made only days before – his family would try to leave Vienna.
 But had they waited too long?

 Freud died 80 years ago today, on September 23, 1939, debilitated by an oral cancer first diagnosed in 1923.
 Freud lived another 16 years, witnessing the rise of fascism in Europe and an impending war.
 As the founder of psychoanalysis, Freud’s ideas of the unconscious and theories on sex, repression, transference and religion had a profound influence on 20th-century Western thought.
-His papers are
+His papers are at the Library.

 In 1923, when diagnosed, all Freud asked of his physician was help to “disappear from this world with decency,” according to Peter Gay’s 1988 biography, “Freud: A Life for Our Time.”
 He was determined to be in Vienna when that time came.
 The intensity of his resolve matched the urgency with which colleagues and friends begged him to leave as the Nazi threat began to grow.
 In March 1933, Hitler assumed broad dictatorial powers as chancellor of Germany.
 That same month, Austria was in political turmoil, following the suspension of its parliament.
 In May, Nazis burned Freud’s books in Berlin.
 Freud’s sons, Oliver and Ernst, decided it was time to leave Berlin where they had established careers and settled their families.
 Oliver relocated to France and Ernst to England.